Skip to main content

 Brunel's Business and Management degree course will equip you with a broad knowledge and appreciation of issues faced in the world of business.
 You’ll gain the analytical, technical and interpersonal skills required to understand, analyse and address the challenges faced by today’s companies.

-This programme will broaden your knowledge of business concepts as you work on real life business issues and live case studies, to develop managerial skills and enhance your career prospects.
+This programme will broaden your knowledge of business concepts as you work on real-life business issues and live case studies, to develop managerial skills and enhance your career prospects.

-You will also learn valuable technical skills along the way including numerical methods and how to use statistical software packages such as SPSS and EXCEL, without the need for A level maths or the overseas equivalent.
+You'll also learn valuable technical skills along the way, including numerical methods and how to use statistical software packages such as SPSS and EXCEL, without the need for A-level maths (or the overseas equivalent).

 The programme includes a module on Management Enquiry to help you adapt to university study through active learning sessions on topics such as working in groups, report writing and time management.

-There is the option to take a year’s work placement between your second and third year.
+There's also the option to take a year’s work placement between your second and third year.
 Previous employers have included Adidas, Microsoft, British Airways, PwC and Nissan.
 This is an excellent opportunity to gain experience and make valuable contacts for your future career.
-Find out more on our work placement year page.

 Course content